SzymonGogulski/KICAD_SEE_ELECTRICAL_PROJECTS_PUEIE/README.md

 # Design of Electrical and Electronic Systems
 This repository contains documentation and projects made as part of the course Design of Electrical and Electronic Systems in the 7th semester of the Automation and Robotics major at the Poznań University of Technology.
 The authors of the projects are Marcin Gałąska and Szymon Gogulski.
 ### Main project goals
-1. <b> Development of an electrical system controlling the microclimate of a chameleon terrarium. </b>
+1. <b&gt; Development of an electrical system controlling the microclimate of a chameleon terrarium. - The system controls the parameters of the terrarium microclimate.---#------#---b&gt" class="hiddenSpellError">b&gt;
 - The system controls the parameters of the terrarium microclimate.
 - Automatic temperature control using one daytime and one nighttime heating lamp.
 - Automatic lighting control using a UVB fluorescent lamp.
 - Automatic humidity control using a fogger immersed in the water tank.
 - Measurement of air temperature and humidity using sensors with transducers.
 - Information about the microclimate status using the HMI panel.
-2. <b> Development of an electronic circuit and a PCB design for a laser rangefinder. </b>
+2. <b&gt; Development of an electronic circuit and a PCB design for a laser rangefinder. - The device measures distance with a laser and ultrasonic sensor.---#------#---b&gt" class="hiddenSpellError">b&gt;
 - The device measures distance with a laser and ultrasonic sensor.
 - The device is powered by a LI-ION cell or a 9V battery.
 - The device has 6 buttons.
 - The device has a 4x20 LCD display.
 - The device measures the battery charge.
 - The device supports Bluetooth transmission.
 ***
 # Rangefinder
 - The project is based on the RP2040 microprocessor documentation.